Last updated on November 2nd, 2024 at 07:45 pm

 End of the Night Snack

-There is a DQ right off the trail, just past the State Park we were camping at.
-So we, of course, had to conclude the day with some DQ!
+There is a DQ right off the trail, just past the State Park where we were camping.
+So, of course, we had to conclude the day with some DQ!

 Total Distance

 Our whole bike ride was truly wonderful!
-The entire distance came out to just under 20 miles, including the 8-mile round trip from Traverse City State Park to downtown Traverse City and back.
+The entire distance was just under 20 miles, including the 8-mile round trip from Traverse City State Park to downtown Traverse City and back.

 I hope this post helps someone trying to figure out how to accomplish a DIY Leelanau Peninsula bike-n-ride tasting tour on their own!